IDTdesign/codestyle/CSS.md

 4. Visual
 5. ...

 Positioning comes first because it can remove an element from the normal flow of the document and override box model related styles.
 The box model comes next as it dictates a component's dimensions and placement.
-Definitions in box model section ordered from outer to inner, e.g. `margin — border — padding — width/height`.
+Definitions in box model section ordered from outer to inner, e.g. `margin → border → padding → width/height`.

+If you are using global `box-sizing: border-box` then definitions should stick to that order `margin → width/height → border → padding`.

 Everything else takes place inside the component or without impacting the previous two sections, and thus they come last.